JohnYacoub/React-BoilerPlate-personal-version/README.md

 # Getting Started with React BoilerPlate

-A easy configrable React layout using Grid and Flexbox with Styled Components to easily keep consistansy through out the app.
+A easy configurable React layout using Grid and Flexbox with Styled Components to easily keep consistency throughout the app.

 ### `npm i && npm start`

-### pre configured with Grid system `on 3 wrappers`[body, Main, Section]`
+### pre configured with Grid system `on 3 wrappers [body, Main, Section]`

-[Don't Forget to remove the height in PageWrapper before starting..]
+### `[Don't Forget to remove the height in PageWrapper before starting]`

 ### Recoil for global state Managment